-If you’re looking for a vegan chocolate cake that dark, rich, sexy and utterly delicious this is the BEST you will find!
+If you’re looking for a vegan chocolate cake recipe this dark, rich and utterly delicious vegan chocolate cake is the BEST you will find!
 Oh, and it is super easy too!

 - 2 cups (275g) plain (all purpose) flour

 - 2 tsp bicarbonate of (baking) soda